learnk8s/learnk8s.io/src/gatekeeper/content.md

         - containerPort: 5678
 ```

-What happens when someone deploys the resource directly to the cluster?
+_What happens when someone deploys the resource directly to the cluster?_

 They could work around the policy.

-So let’s add the same policy in Gatekeeper.
+So let's add the same policy in Gatekeeper.

 First, you will have to create a `ConstraintTemplate`:

 ```yaml|title=check_labels.yaml
 apiVersion: templates.gatekeeper.sh/v1beta1